dmbarbour/glas/docs/GlasObject.md

 If we later serialize data including the updated tree, we can make a decision to either drop the separate glob (after copying the content we need) or continue referencing it.
 This decision can be based on a heuristic threshold, e.g. keep the old glob if we're still referencing at least 30% of its content.

 Essentially, we can heuristically defer replacement of globs until enough data is being replaced.
-And upon replacing a node, the same pattern will apply to the next level of dependencies.
-This pattern can amortize update costs, keeping most updates close to the 'root' of a glob dependency graph, vaguely similar to a [log-structured merge-tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) or a generational garbage collector.
+Upon replacing a node, the same pattern will apply to the next level of dependencies.
+This pattern can amortize update costs at cost of some vestigial data in content-addressed storage.

 ### Random Access